codess-aus/Applied-Skills-Computer-Vision/docs/chapters/analyze-images.md

 Image analysis is the foundation of computer vision.
 Azure AI Vision provides powerful capabilities to analyze images and extract valuable information including tags, descriptions, objects, brands, faces, and more.

+As shown in the above conceptual diagram, the Azure Vision service provides services that you can use to analyze images and:

+- Generate a caption for an image based on its contents.
+- Suggest appropriate tags to associate with an image.
+- Detect and locate common objects in an image.
+- Detect and locate people in an image.

 ## Topic Notes

 ### What is Image Analysis?